 The deadline for all Vendor Applications is January 31, 2020.
 Applications submitted after this date will not be accepted.

 The Arts Council of Princeton committee will determine which vendors have been accepted by February 28, 2020.
 Confirmations will then be sent by email; no one will be contacted by telephone.
 Applicants not accepted will be notified by email.

 Non-profit Organization Information

 Your organization must provide a valid Tax Exemption certificate with the on-line application.
 If your organization does not have a Tax Exemption number, it will not be eligible for the Non-Profit booth category.
 You must instead complete the Merchant application.
-If you are a 501(c)4 please apply as a merchant, click here to go to the Merchant page.
+If you are a 501(c)4 please apply as a merchant.

 Participants are responsible for arranging for their own power needs.
 The Arts Council of Princeton does not supply (or broker agreements for) electricity/power.

-Contact the email@example.com with any further questions about this application.
-Thank you for your support of the Arts Council of Princeton!
+Contact firstname.lastname@example.org with any further questions.
+Thank you for your support of The Arts Council of Princeton!